oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </div>
 <div class="alert alert-info">
-**Note:** Red Hat Enterprise Virtualization Hypervisors are able to use Storage Area Networks (SANs) and other network storage for storing virtualized guest images.
+**Note:** oVirt Nodes are able to use Storage Area Networks (SANs) and other network storage for storing virtualized guest images.
 Hypervisors can be installed on SANs, provided that the Host Bus Adapter (HBA) permits configuration as a boot device in BIOS.

 </div>
 <div class="alert alert-info">